Viewers: in countries Watching now:

 Start communicating ideas and diagramming data in a more interactive way.
 In this course, author Barton Poulson shows how to read, map, and illustrate data with Processing, an open-source drawing and development environment.
 On top of a solid introduction to Processing itself, this course investigates methods for obtaining and preparing data, designing for data visualization, and building an interactive experience out of a design.
 When your visualization is complete, explore the options for sharing your work, whether uploading it to specialized websites, embedding the visualizations in your own web pages, or even creating a desktop or Android app for your work.

-If you have a variable that changes over time, one very good way of looking at this is what's sometimes called a time plot or an area chart or just a line chart.
-And in this movie, I am going to show you how to produce a variation on the line chart that does a really good job of joining changes and interest and a particular Google search term over time.
-Now in this one, I've got my palette there at the top, and then I called two fonts because I'm going to be using one for the titles and one for the labels.
+- If you have a variable that changes over time, one very good way of looking at this is with what's sometimes called a time plot or an area chart or just a line chart, and in this movie, I'm going to show you how to produce a variation on the line chart that does a really good job of drawing changes and interest and in particular, Google search term over time.
+Now, in this one, I've got my palette there up at the top.
+Then, I call two fonts because I'm gonna be using one for the titles and one for the labels.

-Below that, as I showed in the last movie on scatter plots, I create x and y variables using Processing's map function.
-And what that does is it's able to take the two variables about the row numbers and about the popularity numbers and it's able to convert them from their existing scale--for instance for the rows it goes from 0 to 104 and I'm able to change that to a 30 to 575 scale to spread things out evenly.
-Similarly with the popularity, it's able to take a -2 to +4 scale and it's able to spread it out from 150 to 20.
+Below that, as I showed in the last movie on scatterplots, I create x and y variables using Processing's map function.
+What that does is it's able to take the two variables about the row numbers and about popularity numbers and it's able to convert them from their existing scale, for instance for the rows, it goes from 0 to 104, and I'm able to change that to a 30 to 575 scale, to spread things out evenly.
+Similarly, with the popularity, it's able to take a -2 to +4 scale and it's able to spread it out from 150 to 20.

-It's actually is changing the direction, because I want higher numbers to be higher up on the window, whereas conventional computer numbering starts with low numbers of the top and gets higher as it goes down.
+It's actually changing the direction because I want higher numbers to be higher up on the window whereas conventional computer numbering starts with lower numbers at the top and gets higher as it goes down.
 So this flips it around for me automatically.
-Then what I have is a couple of lines that are currently commented out that I use just to check that this is working correctly.
-So for instance, this line right here will print out 104 lines of the popularity data formatted with one digit on the right and three decimal places and with a plus or minus in front of it.
+Then, what I have is a couple of lines that are currently commented out that I use just to check that this is working correctly.
+For instance, this line right here will print out 104 lines of the popularity data formatted with one digit on the right and three decimals places, and with a + or - in front of it.

-Now, in a later movie where I talk about forms of interaction, I am going to talk about the slicing a little bit more, but you'll see how it works.
-Mostly, I am saying only do it when we're in the data window, and I want you to draw a line of a certain height.
-And then if it's within two pixels of a data point, then I want to fill in this information that kind of floats like a flag at the top of line.
-Beneath that I draw the lines and the dots.
-What I'm doing is I'm actually drawing the dots at each data point as they go across and then I am in drawing vertical lines from the bottom up.
+In a later movie where I talk about forms of interaction, I am gonna talk about slicing a little bit more.
+But, you'll see how it works.
+Mostly, I'm saying, only do it when we're in the data window and I want you to draw a line of a certain height, and then if it's within two pixels of a data point, then I want to fill in this information that kinda floats like a flag at the top of the line.
+Beneath that, I draw the lines and the dots.
+What I'm doing is, I'm actually drawing dots at each data point as they go across, and then I'm drawing vertical lines from the bottom up.

-So this is somewhere in between sort of like a bar chart and an area chart, but I think it makes it clear and easy to read.
-Also, because I have this stuff set in, I don't need a line across the bottom.
-Then I have something that reads the dates, and then what it's going to do is it's going to put in the January date.
-It's starting on a January because the days that starts on January.
-Then it skips to every 12th row.
-So it let me know when the first of the year starts.
+So this is somewhere in between sort of like a bar chart and then an area chart, but I think it makes it clear and easy to read.
+Also, because it I have this stuff set in, I don't need a line across the bottom.
+Then I have something that reads the dates.
+Then, what it's gonna do is it's going to put in the January.
+It's starting on a January 'cause the data sets starts on January.
+Then it skips to every 12th row, so it lets me know when the first of the year starts.
 Right down here, that's where it places the dates.

-I have to re-create the variables here, but I do them for only every 12th case.
-And then what this does is this changes the way that the lines are drawn for each January.
-It's the same color and everything, but it is a thicker line and also, it puts a square cap on it.
-And I don't draw the ellipses anymore.
-And so it makes it a way of telling where the year starts and stop.
-Then finally, below that I have two blocks that are used for interaction.
-The first one is about keyPressed, and then it actually makes it so that I can manipulate my little interaction thing with the left and right arrow keys on the keyboard.
+I have to recreate the variables here, but I do them for only every 12th case.
+Then what this does is this changes the way that the lines are drawn for each January.
+It's the same color and everything, but it's a thicker line and also, it puts a square cap on it.
+I don't draw the ellipses anymore.
+And so, it makes it a way of telling where the year starts and stops.
+Then finally, below that, I have two blocks that are used for interaction.
+The first one is about keyPressed and it actually makes it so that I can manipulate my little interaction thing with the left and right arrow keys on the keyboard.

-And here we got this spike, and we've got another spike over here.
-I don't really know what to make of those, but I also want you to see that right now I'm driving with the mouse, but if I let go of the mouse and just hit the left key on the arrow, on the keypad, now I'm driving in with the keyboard.
-And there's the right arrow, and I can stop and I can start moving the mouse, and it picks up exactly where it left off.
-And that's a really smooth form of interaction, especially because it lets them go from one to the other.
+Whereas during the summer, August of '06, it's a standard deviation below average.
+Then here we got this spike and we got another spike over here.
+I don't really know what to make of those.
+I also want you to see that right now, I'm driving with the mouse.
+But if I let go of the mouse and just hit the left key on the arrow on the keypad, now I'm driving it with the keyboard and there's the right arrow, and I can stop and I can start moving the mouse.
+It picks up exactly where it left off.
+That's a really smooth form of interaction especially 'cause it lets them go from one to the other.